 After yesterday’s double-bill, today we’re heading to Hautacam and another classic of the Tour de France.
 With a fearsome reputation for its undulating gradient and steep pitches Hautacam is a great backdrop to practice climbing techniques and pacing with a very different character to the climbs that offer a more regular and sustained effort.
 Another ski station finish means traffic is virtually non existent allowing you to focus on your form and (most importantly) views towards the Pic du Midi and beyond.
 We’ll spend the afternoon recovering and preparing ourselves for the final big ascent of the Tourmalet tomorrow, with a helicopter mountain sky ride (additional fee applies) or an optional trip to our local bike shop to check out Bernard Hinault’s yellow jersey!

-With everything you’ve learnt this week we thought that there’s no better way to put it all into practice and finish the week off in style than with the Col du Tourmalet, arguably the most famous col in Tour de France history.
-At 19km it’s one of the longer climbs we’ll be doing this week and will give you an opportunity to experience the high mountains, where the air becomes even thinner, all the way up to its 2,115m summit.
+With everything you’ve experienced this week we thought that there’s no better way to put it all into practice and finish the week off in style than with the Col du Tourmalet, arguably the most famous col in Tour de France history.
+At 19km it’s one of the longer climbs we’ll be doing this week and will give you an opportunity to tackle the high mountains, where the air becomes even thinner, all the way up to its 2,115m summit.
 The Tourmalet is an absolute icon and one that we want to help you add your legend to.
 Soak up the views, bask in its history, be proud of yourself.
 As the Pic du Midi comes into view it’s time for one last victory salute.
 You are a champion.
 Vive le Tourmalet!

 There’s no such thing as petit-déjeuner in The Col Collective household, more like énorme-déjeuner!
 Following the feast it’s time to pack and prepare for a 12pm noon drop off back at Toulouse airport.